gopipm/Autonomous-Car-Simulation-with-Genetic-Algorithm/README.md

 - 3D-like visualization of the car's perspective
 - **New:** A dedicated "About" panel providing detailed information about the simulation, its features, and controls.
 - **New:** A clear information bar above the simulation canvas displaying real-time generation, speed, and distance from obstacles.
+- **New:** Comprehensive training analytics dashboard with real-time charts and performance metrics.

 ## Files Structure